-Concurrent Requisite(s): PC 220
+Semester Offered: Spring odd years Concurrent Requisite(s): PC 220

-Scheduled exercises and activities are designed to provide the student with hands-on experience with selected topics from PC 220.
+Scheduled exercises and activities are designed to provide the student with hands-on experience with selected topics

 PC 250/350/450 Internship in Physical Science (1-5 SH)

 Students are required to complete 50 hours of work for each credit hour registered and earned.
 An Internship Application must be completed and filed with the Office of Career Services and Internships.